Vaddo/languanizr.js/README.md

   }
 ````
 - `title` and `url`: String - Not used in the script.
 They can be leave.
-- `package_version`: Number - Needed to ensure the language package compatibility in the editor and for the language update in the Localstorage.
+- `package_version`: Number - Needed to ensure the language package compatibility in the editor.
+Also needed to trigger a language update, if the package versions differ.
 - `language`: String - The name of the language.
 Needed to differ the languages at the loading process.
 - `text`: Object - The text.
 The id of a text part represent the placeholder id and need be unique.

 ### Errors:
-- "No language pack found!"   - No language package given
+- "No language pack found!"   - No language package given?
+Check the `loadLanguage` parameter.
 - "Loading language failed!"  - The language request failed.
-Check the language target.
+Check the language url in the `loadLanguage` function.
 - "Invalid language package!" - The required language properties are not valid.
 Ensure the property type.

 ---